MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/prod-env.md

 5. Clear the **Enable e\-mail notifications** checkbox.

 # [Disable incoming email notifications](#tab/DisableIncoming)

+Follow these steps to disable incoming email notifications:

 1. In the Service Manager console, select **Administration**.
 2. In the **Administration** pane, expand **Administration**, and select **Settings**.